-Indicators of Excellence in Teaching may include, but are not limited to: outstanding teaching performance as evidenced by peer reviews, student satisfaction, and student outcomes; innovations in pedagogical/course design; development and effective implementation of high impact learning experiences; effective practice of inclusive pedagogies and creating learning environments to support the success of all students; publication of widely adopted or acclaimed instructional materials (textbook, case studies, etc.); publication of research on disciplinary teaching and learning (SoTL); receiving external grant support for teaching/learning projects; outstanding performance in graduate and undergraduate student mentoring as evidenced by student outcomes (presentations, publications, grants, awards, time to degree, placements, etc.); invited presentations on teaching and learning at academic institutions and national/international conferences; significant efforts in peer mentoring in teaching or professional development in teaching as a facilitator; significant contributions to curriculum development efforts of the academic unit; active engagement in educational reforms at the institutional and national levels; and recognition of excellence by teaching awards at college or university levels, and national/international teaching awards from academic societies and other organizations.
+Indicators of Excellence in Teaching may include, but are not limited to:

+- Outstanding teaching performance may include - Peer reviews - Student satisfaction - Student outcomes - Innovations in pedagogical/course design - Development and effective implementation of high impact learning experiences - Effective practice or development of inclusive pedagogies and creating learning environments to support the success of all students - Publication of widely adopted or acclaimed instructional materials (textbook, case studies, etc.) - Publication of research on disciplinary teaching and learning - Receiving external grant support for teaching/learning projects - Outstanding performance in graduate and undergraduate student mentoring as evidenced by - Student outcomes (presentations, publications, grants, awards, time to degree, placements, etc. - Invited presentations on teaching and learning at academic institutions and national/international conference - Significant efforts in peer mentoring in teaching or professional development in teaching - Significant contributions to curriculum development efforts of the academic unit - Active engagement in educational reforms at the institutional and national levels - Recognition of excellence by teaching awards at college or university levels, and national/international teaching awards from academic societies and other organizations.